 California produces much of our agricultural bounty, especially our fruits and vegetables.
 Yet some of those crops are irrigated with wastewater drawn out of oil wells.
 The oil industry says it complies with regulations, but many chemicals aren't tested for, and there has been no comprehensive, independent analysis of the wastewater safety.
 Tell California Governor Jerry Brown: Safety first!
 Don't use oil wastewater on our food supply.

 August 16, 2016

-PSR will bring "live" information on the health threats of climate change to seven states this fall, as PSR board member and senior scientist Alan Lockwood, MD FAAN, goes on tour.
+PSR is bringing "live" information on the health threats of climate change to six states this fall, as PSR board member and senior scientist Alan Lockwood, MD FAAN, goes on tour.
 The occasion is the publication of Dr. Lockwood's latest book, Heat Advisory: Protecting Health on a Warming Planet.
-Lockwood will visit Wisconsin, Indiana, Illinois, Ohio, Pennsylvania, North Carolina and Florida.
+Lockwood will visit Wisconsin, Indiana, Illinois, Pennsylvania, North Carolina and Florida.
 See the calendar of events.

 August 10, 2016